Graduate Studies Overview

 Who Should Apply

 Graduate courses are offered one night per week and selected Saturdays.
-You’ll join a cohort of students in the Fall term and progress through the program with your group.
-Target completion time for most degrees is 2 years, although some students may finish in less time -- or slightly more.
+You can start your studies in the fall or the spring terms for all degrees except the MSN.
+Target completion time for most degrees is two years, although some students may finish in less time -- or slightly more.